wp-plugins/squirrly-seo/readme.txt

 * Fixed hook bugs for preview and frontend
 * Update css for some themes
 * Fixed small bugs for FOnt size option
+* Works with W3 Total Cache and Super Cache

 = 2.0.3 =
 * Added Font Size option for the name and description